 With an emphasis on informal resolution, agency staff conduct formal and informal mediation which can result in settlement.
 Specifically, AS 23.40.120 and 8 AAC 97.230 apply to ULP cases and require the hearing officer to attempt to resolve the dispute through the use of conference, conciliation, and persuasion.

-In 2019, a total of two informal mediations were conducted.
-Both concerned ULP charges.
+In 2020, a total of one informal mediation was conducted in a ULP case.

 4. Summary of Decisions and appealed cases.